grinnell-cs/csc151-images/_readings/documenting-your-code.md

 Having to execute our function to figure out what it does is not ideal.
 What if the function we're considering takes a long time to execute?
 What if the function is deeply nested inside of our system and, thus, difficult to execute on its own?
-What if the function's behavior is so convoluted we don't even what we could pass to the function to experiment?
+What if the function's behavior is so convoluted we don't even know what we could pass to the function to experiment?

 Perhaps we could look at the source code of the function and gain some insights.
 In some cases, this will work.
 However, we do not always have the source code available to us.
-For example, there is not an easy way to jump from Racket's API documentation to the source code it is documenting.
+For example, there is not an easy way to jump from Scamper's API documentation to the source code it is documenting.
 Additionally, some functions, even when well-written, do not convey all these details.
 For example, here is the best implementation of `substring` I can come up with.
-(*Note*: We would have shown you the actual implementation of `substring` for Racket, but it is in the C programming language!)
+(*Note*: We would have shown you the actual implementation of `substring` for Scamper, but it is in another programming language!)

 ~~~racket
 (define substring